threedworld-mit/tdw/Documentation/python/add_ons/container_manager.md

 An object is 'contained' by a 'container' if:

-1. The object isn't moving (the Rigidbody is sleeping).
-2. There is a trigger "enter" or "stay" event.
+1. There is a trigger "enter" or "stay" event.
-3. The trigger event is between the object and one of the container trigger colliders.
+2. The trigger event is between the object and one of the container trigger colliders.

 ***